 1.14.
 The Academic Registrar may recommend to the Principal that students who fail to settle or make satisfactory arrangements for the payment of outstanding tuition fees have their registration terminated.
 If the Principal accepts the Academic Registrar’s recommendation, the student will have the right of appeal under the Student Appeals Procedure to an Appeal Committee which shall be appointed by and report to Council, whose decision shall be final.

 1.15.
-Members of staff registering on a programme of study at SGUL, who are in receipt of a salary from SGUL, shall be eligible for a discount on the usual fee.
+Full-time members of staff of SGUL registering for a part-time programme of study shall be eligible for a discount on the usual fee.

 2.1.
 Students have the following options: